jefp/aws-control-tower-aggregator-notifier/README.md

 ```
 2. Run ```src/package.sh``` to package the code and dependencies

-3.Gather other information for deployment parameters:
+3. Gather other information for deployment parameters:
     In AWS Organizations, look on the Settings page for the Organization ID.
 It will be o-xxxxxxxxxx
     In AWS Organizations, look on the Accounts page for the Master Account ID and the Audit Account ID